 - When a shutter speed is too slow like 1/30 at 30fps there is too much blur the footage can look soft or unsharp.

-- When the shutter speed is too high like 1/1000 at 30fps there will be no motion blur and look unrealistic and just weird (soap opera like).
+- When the shutter speed is too high like 1/1000 at 30fps there will be no motion blur and look unrealistic and just weird (soap-opera-like).
 This can look especially choppy when speeding up the footage while editing.

 - The proper ratio you should always try to achieve in your Mavic footage is 2:1.
 For 30fps this should be 1/60 shutter speed, and for 60fps it should be 1/125 (in this case 1/120 does not exist and the 1/125 is the closest match and perfectly acceptable).

-- If you don’t have a big filter kit with every strength filter, you can usually make up for it with adjusting your ISO settings up while using a stronger filter.
+- If you don’t have a big filter kit with every strength filter, you can usually make up for it by adjusting your ISO settings up while using a stronger filter.
 Even if you can get it exactly at 2:1, the closer you are the better the footage should look.

 Getting your shutter speeds vs frame rate right is even more important on a drone than on a normal camera because the drone is almost always moving creating motion.
 Also, the Mavic moves very fast and if your shutter speed is too high the footage can start to look very choppy, this is also made worst when you speed ramp and speed up footage when your subject is close.
 Too fast of frame rate has ruined footage for me to the point when it gives you a headache to watch.